tylerboda/ITAI_ML_FirstRepo_Tylerboda/ITAI-1371-ML-Labs/README.md

-This folder is dedicated to labs.
+This folder is dedicated to Labs.